check-spelling/zephyr/boards/arm/cy8cproto_062_4343w/doc/index.rst

 OpenOCD Installation
 ====================

-You must download `Infineon OpenOCD`_ from Github to flash and debug.
+You must download `Infineon OpenOCD`_ from GitHub to flash and debug.
 Extract the files and note the path.

 Programming and Debugging